-We make sure Fellows are ready to contribute to their startups from day one.
+Our top priority is making sure that VFA Fellows are ready to contribute and make an impact on their startups from day one.

 No two jobs are alike, but as a Fellow, you’ll wear a lot of hats, discover and hone your strengths, and contribute firsthand to the growth of something new, with all the frustration and satisfaction that entails.
 You’ll learn, grow, and emerge a stronger person who can help make a range of organizations more successful.

-We don’t expect all of our Fellows to go on to start their own companies, but we know that the process can be challenging, exhausting, and lonely.
-We make sure that none of our Fellows are building in a vacuum.
+We don’t expect all of our Fellows to go on to start their own companies, but we have the support and resources available for the ones that do.